 - Pre-participation examinations of local high school students and Rochester Community and Technical College students

 - High school wrestling weight certification, skin examinations and tournament coverage

-Clinical training also includes specific clinical learning experiences with the Sports Medicine Center physical therapy and athletic training staff.
+Clinical training also includes specific clinical learning experiences with the sports medicine physical therapy and athletic training staff.
 During these experiences, the fellow observes and participates in patient evaluation, movement analysis, orthosis prescription and therapeutic exercise prescription.

-The fellow is scheduled for the majority of his or her time in the Sports Medicine Center.
-In addition, fellows spend approximately one half-day each week in the Musculoskeletal Clinic.
+Fellows are scheduled for the majority of their time in the Sports Medicine Center.
+In addition, trainees spend approximately one half-day each week in the Musculoskeletal Clinic.